JupiterOne-Archives/docs-old/docs/parameters.md

 ## Referencing Parameters

-Parameters can be references in [rules' configurations](./schemas/alert-rule.md) or any [query expression](./jupiterone-query-language.md), though the syntax is slightly different.
+Parameters can be referenced in [rules' configurations](./schemas/alert-rule.md) or any [query expression](./jupiterone-query-language.md), though the syntax is slightly different.
 Inside of queries, the dollar-sign-bracket syntax can be used to reference objects; the `param` object is a special member, which when invoked, will fetch from the parameter-storing service to retrieve values.
 In the case of both rules and queries, references to parameters which don't exist will cause errors and abandon execution.